oat-sa/taohub-articles/articles/Frontend/Architecture/good-practices.md

 page bootstrap.
 - Avoid to register events from the module, prefer to implement an API to start and stop the event listening when needed.
-- For workers or bootstrap modules, having auto executed is legit.
+- For workers or bootstrap modules, having auto executed code is legit.
-- Registering adapters is also ok since the purpose is to load not to execute.
+- Registering adapters is also ok since the purpose is to load not to start a process.

 #### Example